Reference Audio

 Replacing the more familiar cone-shaped diaphragm with a flat diaphragm allowed them to significantly reduce the depth of the driver.
 The result is the Maximum Radiating Surface™ (MRS™) flat-panel transducer, which offers the audio quality of conventional loudspeakers, from a very slim driver.

-A further advantage to using a flat-panel diaphragm is that its rectangular shape maximizes the useful sound-radiating area on the front of the speaker enclosure.
+Better Sounding and More Attractive A further advantage to using a flat-panel diaphragm is that its rectangular shape maximizes the useful sound-radiating area on the front of the speaker enclosure.
 While most loudspeaker baffles are basically rectangular, the radiators mounted on them are circular.

 This leaves a lot of "wasted," or dormant, space on the baffle which, while contributing to how big and boxy the speaker looks in your room, actually does very little to contribute useful sound.
 Maximizing the ratio of radiating surface area to baffle area allows higher levels of sonic performance from enclosures that do not dominate your room.

-magnetic field.
+The Elliptical Voice Coil The use of elliptically shaped voice coils allows for maximum contact area between the coils and the diaphragm, as well as placing more wire in the static magnetic field.
 The unique, elliptically shaped voice coils used in each Infinity flat-panel transducer have a voice coil edge-to-diaphragm contact length of nearly 30 linear inches – more than 6x that of a typical cone transducer.

 The combination of greatly improved diaphragm-to-motor coupling and use of our patented CMMD diaphragm ensures that the Infinity MRS driver functions more like a true flat piston.
 This results in crystal-clear sound and resonance-free operation throughout the operational range.